Horticulture Course Descriptions

 color harmonies; identification, use, and care of processing of cut

-flowers and foliages; mechanical aids and containers; personal flowers;
+flowers and foliage; mechanical aids and containers; personal flowers;

 holiday designs; and plant identification and care.
 History of floral